tinyspice123/ultimate_pokemon_card_tracker/README.md

 Sheet downloads are paced and temporary timeouts, rate limits, and server errors receive three attempts with exponential backoff.

+At runtime the tracker requests Google Sheets first.
+If that request fails or returns invalid CSV, it requests `backups/<set-id>.csv` from the deployed site and shows a warning that the latest snapshot is in use.
+Only root `backups/` is version-controlled; CI creates `public/backups/` while packaging the Pages artifact, so the repository does not store duplicate CSV copies.
+Earlier snapshots remain recoverable through Git history.

 Validate every configured backup and exact-variant image mapping offline with:

 ```bash